How to Change a Keg: Transform Your Tap Skills

 How to Change a Keg

 The first step in changing a keg is confirming that it is empty.
-You don’t want to change a keg containing the beer, which could be a waste.
 Next, turn off the gas supply and detach the beer and gas lines from the coupler.
 You will then want to relieve the pressure by pulling the pressure relief valve.

 Once disconnected, lift the empty keg out of the kegerator or keezer.
 Now, it’s time to prepare the new keg.
 Sanitize the top thoroughly to maintain the quality of beer.
 After sanitizing, connect the gas and beer lines to the new keg using the keg coupler.